programminghistorian/ph-submissions/en/drafts/originals/interactive-visualization-with-plotly.md

 ## Summary

 Plotly offers the ability to create publication-quality, interactive figures using Python and other programming languages.
 This tutorial provides an overview of what Plotly is, why it's useful, and how it can be used with Python.
-It also demonstrates the different modules in the Plotly framework (Plotly Express and Plotly Graph Objects) and the methods required to create, edit, and export data visualisations.
+It also demonstrates the different modules in the Plotly framework (Plotly Express and Plotly Graph Objects) and the methods required to create, edit, and export data visualizations.
 The key syntaxes covered in this tutorial are:

 - Installing Plotly using `pip install plotly`
 - Importing Plotly Express and Plotly Graph Objects using `import plotly.express as px` and `import plotly.graph_objects as go`